July in world evangelism outreach: It happened today!

 - July 12, 2002 -- Lamin Sanneh, professor of Missions and World Christianity at Yale

-Divinity School, receives an honorary doctor of divinity degree from the University of
+Divinity School, received an honorary doctor of divinity degree from the University of

 Edinburgh, Scotland.
 Sanneh's books include: Abolitionists Abroad: American Blacks